ProlificsPanther/DockerPanther/README.md

   * Docker Environment

-# Switch branch to reach the Dockerfiles
+# Switch branch to access the Dockerfiles

 ## Contributing